oxfist/MakeHealthChile2023/challenge_datasets/README.md

 # Challenge datasets

-This folder contains the following datasets:
+This folder contains the datasets for the 3 challenges grouped in its corresponding folders.
+You can find descriptions inside.

-- FALP
-- IDC_socioeconomic
-- census
-- covid-19
-- mortality
-- hospitals

-Datasets are described in the corresponding folders.